 At far left is an odd pile of rocks which may be intended for use in the garden.

-Thank you very much to Val Erde of Colouring the Past for sharing observations and insights into this image from a well-informed British perspective.
+Thank you very much to blogger Val Erde for sharing observations and insights into this image from a well-informed British perspective.

-In hopes of identifying members of the group or their location, visitors are invited to examine the photo in high resolution:
+In hopes of identifying members of the group or their location, readers are invited to examine the photo in high resolution below.
+First click on one of the thumbnails, then select “View full size” in the lower right corner your screen: